A simple continued fraction expansion for $e^n$: The continued fraction expansion of

-with \(a_k = - n ( k + n - 1) \).
-The denominators \(Q_k\) satisfy the recurrence relation \( Q_k = (k+2 n + 1)Q_{k-1} - n(k+n-1) Q_{k-2}\), with initial condition \(Q_{-1}=0, Q_0 =1 \), and it can easily be verified that a solution is given by \( Q_k = (1/n)(k+1)(n)_{k+1}\).
-Replacing this expression in (\ref{eqn:diff}) gives the result. \end{proof} The curious property mentioned in the introduction on the convergents of (\ref{eqn:contfrac1}) is just a special case of the fact that in the continued fraction expansion of \(e^n\), the difference between two successive convergents is divisible by \(n\).
+The curious property of the convergents of (\ref{eqn:contfrac1}) mentioned in the introduction is just a special case of the fact that in the continued fraction expansion of \(e^n\), the difference between the numerator of two successive convergents is divisible by \(n\).
 The estimate on the rate of convergence follows immediately from the proposition.

 \begin{corollary} Let \(C_k = P_k/Q_k \) be the convergents of the continued fraction expansion of \(e^n\) given in Theorem \ref{thm:exp_cont}.
 We have

 \end{corollary}